Honda Odyssey (international): 2017 facelift

-Second facelift
+2020 facelift

 The second facelift model went on sale in Japan in November 2020, featuring redesigned bumpers with a two-piece grille, headlamps and tail lamps with a thin chrome bar across them.
 In the interior, it receives a redesigned dashboard with a 7.0-inch info display replacing the previous 3.5-inch found on the instrument cluster, and motion detection sliding doors using hand gestures.
+The second facelift model was also launched in China in November 2021 at the Guangzhou Motor Show, available as an hybrid only.

-Production of the Odyssey ended in Japan in December 2021 due to the closure of Honda's Sayama plant, with remaining inventory sold out and discontinued in the Japanese domestic market in September 2022.
-The Odyssey continued to be sold in China where its second facelift model was launched in November 2021 at the Guangzhou Motor Show.
+Production of the Odyssey ended in Japan in December 2021 due to the closure of Honda's Sayama plant, with remaining inventory sold out by September 2022.

+In April 2023, Honda reintroduced the Odyssey in Japan as a hybrid variant only, to be imported from China, where it is built at Guangqi Honda's manufacturing plant in Guangzhou.
+Exports from China commenced on 23 September 2023.

+Safety

 Reception

 At its debut, the Odyssey won the Japan Car of the Year Award (Special Category) and the RJC New Car of the Year Award.
 By September 1997, the Odyssey had sold more than 300,000 units, becoming Honda’s fastest-selling new car and breaking the Civic’s record.
 The Odyssey was Wheels magazine's Car of the Year for 1995.
 At the Odyssey's European launch, where it was marketed as the Shuttle, British ex-Grand Prix driver Jonathan Palmer described its handling as equal of any "executive saloon".